Lakshan-16/localRepo/README.md

-#This was my local repo
+# This was my local repo st